 Twitter’s consistent tightening of the noose on individual users because of their politics is becoming a running joke; it’s no wonder why so many Twitter users are flocking to Gab.
 It’s hard not to love a place where “Speak Freely” is the motto, and censorship means filtering out the things you don’t want to see.
 Imagine That?

-Twitter, one the other hand, would prefer to control you and your free speech.We value your comments!
-Please weigh in on our comment section below.
+Twitter, one the other hand, would prefer to control you and your free speech.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com